JeanZ123/Getting-and-Cleaning-the-Human-Activity-Recognition-Using-Smartphones-Data-Set/Codebook.md

 ## Producing the 'data_summary' table

-In order to produce the 'data_summary' table, the script 'run_analysis.R' was created.
-It performs the following tasks:
+The script 'run_analysis.R' performs the following tasks:

 **Merges the training and the test sets into a single dataset**